integreat-io/map-transform/README.md

 ```

 You may improve this with pipelines, expressed through arrays.
 For instance,
-retrieve the `content` object first, so you don't have to write the entiry
+retrieve the `content` object first, so you don't have to write the entire
 path for every attribute:

 ```javascript